Baýramaly

+The modern city of Baýramaly was established in 1887 as part of the Murgab Imperial Estate, a property of the Russian crown.
+Over the following decades, the town experienced rapid growth, with the Russian Empire investing in factories, irrigation systems, hospitals, orchards, nurseries, and parks.
+It became a symbol of the Russian Empire's "civilizing mission" in Central Asia and was prominently featured in Russian propaganda to showcase the empire's ability to transform inhospitable environments.
+However, in later years, the project was exposed as a sham.
+In particular, Count K. K. Pahlen, in his report on travels to Russian Turkestan, revealed that the glorified photographs of the Baýramaly estate had been staged "to present a rosy picture to the Tsar."

 Etymology

 The city is named after Bayram 'Ali Khan Qajar, the most prominent ruler of the Qajar Principality of Merv.
-According to Atanyyazow, Bayramaly ruled Mary in the 18th century, from 1782 to 1785.
-However, the actual length of his reign remains disputed.
+According to Atanyyazow, Bayramaly ruled Mary in the 18th century, from 1782 to 1785, although the actual length of his reign remains disputed.

 Overview

 The city is located in a dry oasis formed by the Murghab River.
 Baýramaly is a climatic spa and visitors are often sent to the city for treatment of chronic kidney disease, acute forms of nephritis and nephrosis, hypertension, renal tuberculosis, and problems of blood circulation.
 The Baýramaly Sanitorium (Baýramaly Şypahanasy) has been in operation since 1933.
 In 2010 the sanitorium underwent renovation and two new buildings were added.
 The sanitorium specializes in ailments of the kidneys and urinary tract, diseases of the cardiovascular system, and diseases of the musculoskeletal system.

 Climate

-Baýramaly has a cold semi-arid climate (Köppen climate classification BSk), with cool winters and very hot summers.
+Baýramaly has a cold desert climate (Köppen climate classification BWk), with cool winters and very hot summers.
 Rainfall is generally light and erratic, and occurs mainly in the winter and autumn months.